google/rekall/docs/Manual/Plugins/General/ParsePDB.md

 abstract: Parse the PDB streams.
 args: {concise: 'Specify this to emit less detailed information. (type: Boolean)

-    * Default: False', dump_dir: 'Path suitable for dumping files.
-(Default: Use current directory)', output_filename: 'The name of the file to store this profile. ',
+    ', dump_dir: 'Path suitable for dumping files. (type: String)

+    ', output_filename: 'The name of the file to store this profile.  (type: String)

-  pdb_filename: The filename of the PDB file., profile_class: The name of the profile
+    ', pdb_filename: 'The filename of the PDB file. (type: String)

+    ', profile_class: 'The name of the profile implementation.
+Default name is derived from the pdb filename. (type: String)

-    implementation.
-Default name is derived from the pdb filename., windows_version: 'The windows version (major.minor.revision) corresponding with this PDB.
-For example, Windows 7 should be given as 6.1'}
+    ', windows_version: 'The windows version (major.minor.revision) corresponding
+    with this PDB.
+For example, Windows 7 should be given as 6.1 (type: String)

+    '}
 class_name: ParsePDB
 epydoc: rekall.plugins.tools.mspdb.ParsePDB-class.html
 layout: plugin